Logo

 • Issued traffic citations

 Even if the crash report says someone else caused the accident, that is the investigating officer’s opinion based on what they saw at the scene.
 It does not necessarily mean the insurance company will agree with their findings.
-We will need to gather other evidence to support your claim, including:
+We will need to gather other evidence to support your truck accident claim, including:

 • Statements from witnesses